DavidKohler/Game-Of-Life/README.md

 ## Usage

 From terminal, two options for usage.

-For unspecified RLE file using a random grid: `python GameOfLife.py` To use a specified RLE file: `python GameOfLife.py <RLEfile.rle>`
+To use a random starting grid: `python GameOfLife.py`

+To use a starting specified RLE file: `python GameOfLife.py <RLEfile.rle>`